flowersinthesand/portal/documentation/1.0.1/socket.md

 In addition to merged options, the following options are available:
 * id: The socket id.
-* url: The original url.
+* url: An absolute url of the original url.

 ### `data(key)`